 With the query now saying "SELECT * FROM dataset_XXXXX", click the "Execute" button and see the results appear below the query prompt.

 Now that you can create a simple query, you can add some spatial operators into it.
 Next run the query:

 SELECT facility_n AS name, ST_BUFFER(wkb_geometry,0.005) AS geom FROM dataset_XXXXX where school_typ = 'Elementary'

 This query will tell the database to select all the elementary school's geometries, buffer them a small amount, and then return the buffered geometry and the name of the school.

 Now save the query by clicking "Save Query" and give it the name, "Elementary School Zones".
-After that create a new dataset with the query's results by clicking "Create Permanent Dataset".
-After that, return to the dataset list and you will see a dataset named "SELECT facility_n AS name, ST_BUFFER(wkb_geometry, 0.005)..." added to your list.
+After that create a new dataset with the query's results by clicking "Create Permanent Dataset". name the dataset to "Elementary School Zones".

 Save the query

 See the new dataset in your dataset list